GFW-knocker/gfw_resist_http_proxy/README.md

 # Note:
 - you can use any port you want (in pyprox ->  my_PORT = 1234  , in terminal -> ufw allow 1234/tcp)
-- you can use any domain you want ( Host : alialiali.ir )
+- you can use any domain you want ( Host : blablabla.ir )
 - you can use any path just ensure that start and end with slash (set path both in pyprox and in xui-panel)